 In the past two weeks, two controversial issues hit the South African National Blood Service (SANBS) hard.
 The press revealed that blood donated by President Thabo Mbeki was destroyed, and the service’s system of risk management through racial profiling caused even more havoc.

 Risk management through racial profiling means that donated blood is divided in four categories after testing, according to race.
+Blood from black people is considered the most risky, and is only donated when no other blood is available.

 This profiling is done because the donated blood can be HIV-infected without it being detected in a test, during what is known as the window period, when the body has not yet started producing antibodies for the virus.